howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 }
 ```

-Or the `sugnup` mutation to create a new user:
+Or the `signup` mutation to create a new user:

 ```graphql(nocopy)
 mutation {